Skip to main content

 Use Cases

-• Real-time Vulnerability Detection: Immediate identification of Common Weakness Enumerations (CWEs) in your code
+• Real-time Vulnerability Detection: Immediate identification of Common Weakness Enumerations (CWEs) in your code and CVEs in your dependencies.

-• Automated Remediation: Automatic suggestions and fixes for detected security issues
+• Automated Remediation: Automatic suggestions and fixes for detected security issues.

-• Secure Development: Ensures security best practices are followed during AI-assisted development
+• Secure Development: Ensures security best practices are followed during AI-assisted development.

 Prerequisites